datastax/python-driver/docs/upgrading.rst

     results = session.execute("SELECT * FROM system.local")
     row_list = list(results)

-For backward compatability, :class:`~.ResultSet` supports indexing.
+For backward compatibility, :class:`~.ResultSet` supports indexing.
 When accessed at an index, a `~.ResultSet` object will materialize all its pages:

 .. code-block:: python